 Subcommittees of the Collaborative, made up of families, educators, community and social service agency members, meet on a regular basis to discuss, plan, and coordinate early childhood programs and services that will improve early childhood outcomes.
 Meeting minutes from both our Family Support and School Readiness subcommittees are kept up-to-date and meeting locations and times are listed on our calendar.
 Take a look - if you want to help make a difference in our children's lives and future outlook; consider joining in on a meeting.
 We would love to have you join us!

 The more voices we have, the stronger our impact in Jackson County will be!

 Bridget Griffith - Early Childhood Coordinator

 Kathy Schaefer - Early Childhood Administrative and Data Support Specialist

 Karyn Head - Early Childhood Specialist

-These materials were developed under a grant awarded by the Michigan Department of Education.
+The materials are funded through a grant provided by the Michigan Department of Lifelong Education, Advancement, and Potential.